kimbring2/AlphaStar_Implementation/README.md

 # Introduction
 I am trying to implement AlphaStar based on supplementary material of DeepMind.
+Currently, I can solove the MoveToBeacon environment which is one of the mini-game  of PySC2 using the multi state encoder, the action head model structure of the AlphaStar.

 # Reference
 1. Download replay file(4.8.2 version file is needed): https://github.com/Blizzard/s2client-proto/tree/master/samples/replay-api